mrjuan1/soko-clone-prototype/README.md

 Selecting an existing pack should start at the first level.
 Creating a new pack will start you in an empty level in the level editor.
 In both cases, read the instructions at the bottom-left for more info on how to use this thing.

-This project sadly has no mobile support or gamepad support.
-Only PC and browser with a keyboard (and mouse on the pack selection screen).
+This project sadly has no mobile, browser or gamepad support.
+Only PC with a keyboard (and mouse on the pack selection screen).

-## Problems

-Best moves saved on newer level packs can get overwritten if new levels are added to older level packs.
-No plans to fix this right now (see below).

 ## Future enhancements